Theorbo

-The theorbo is a plucked string instrument of the lute family, with an extended neck and a second pegbox.
-Like a lute, a theorbo has a curved-back sound box (a hollow box) with a wooden top, typically with a sound hole, and a neck extending out from the soundbox.
-As with the lute, the player plucks or strums the strings with one hand while "fretting" (pressing down) the strings with the other hand; pressing the strings in different places on the neck produces different pitches (notes), thus enabling the performer to play chords, basslines and melodies.
+The theorbo is a plucked string instrument of the lute family, with an extended neck that houses the second pegbox.
+Like a lute, a theorbo has a curved-back sound box with a flat top, typically with one or three sound holes decorated with rosettes.
+As with the lute, the player plucks or strums the strings with the right hand while "fretting" (pressing down) the strings with the left hand.

-It is related to the liuto attiorbato, the French théorbe des pièces, the archlute, the German baroque lute, and the angélique or angelica.
-A theorbo differs from a regular lute in that the theorbo has a much longer neck which extends beyond the regular fingerboard/neck and a second pegbox at the end of the extended neck.
-(The pegboxes enable the lute to be tuned by turning the pegs to make the strings sound at higher or lower pitches.)
-Low-register bass strings are added on the extended neck.
-This gives a theorbo a much wider range of pitches (notes) than a regular lute.
+The theorbo is related to the liuto attiorbato, the French théorbe des pièces, the archlute, the German baroque lute, and the angélique (or angelica).
+A theorbo differs from a regular lute in its re-entrant tuning in which the first two strings are tuned an octave lower.
 The theorbo was used during the Baroque music era (1600–1750) to play basso continuo accompaniment parts (as part of the basso continuo group, which often included harpsichord, pipe organ and bass instruments), and also as a solo instrument.
+It has a range similar to that of cello.